 The availability of observable market data is monitored to assess the appropriate classification of financial instruments within the fair value hierarchy.
-Changes in economic conditions or modelbased valuation techniques may require the transfer of financial instruments from one fair value level to another.
+Changes in economic conditions or model-based valuation techniques may require the transfer of financial instruments from one fair value level to another.
 In such instances, the transfer is reported at the beginning of the reporting period.
-For the year ended December 31, 2022, there were no transfers in or out of levels 1, 2 or 3.
+For the years ended December 31, 2023 and 2022, there were no transfers in or out of levels 1, 2 or 3.